porebskk/simple-php-document-store/Readme.md

 # SimplePhpDocumentStore
+SimplePhpDocumentStore is a simple document store (fancy word for php arrays) that is running sql under the hood.
+It also provides a query component using paths extracted from the document.
-SimplePhpDocumentStore is a simple NoSQL database for storing php arrays and querying them.
-The Querying part is solved by doing extra lifting when the documents are stored in the database (storing all unique paths as separate values).
+The querying part is solved by doing extra lifting when the documents are stored in the database (storing all unique paths as separate values).

 ## Installation
-`composer install porebskk/simple-php-document-store`
+`composer require porebskk/simple-php-document-store`

 ## Features
 * A variety of database platforms are supported via [DBAL](https://www.doctrine-project.org/projects/doctrine-dbal/en/2.7/reference/platforms.html#platforms)